What Helps with Alcohol Withdrawal?

 Hangover vs. Alcohol Withdrawal

-Excessive drinking can cause hangover symptoms that are similar to withdrawal symptoms.
+Excessive drinking may cause hangover symptoms that can mimic mild withdrawal symptoms.
 However, a hangover does not necessarily indicate that someone has developed alcohol dependence.
-Hangovers often begin to subside within the course of a few hours, whereas even mild withdrawal lasts for a few days.
-Moreover, hangovers are not associated with cravings but withdrawal often is.
+Hangovers often begin to subside within a few hours, whereas even mild withdrawal lasts for a few days.
+Moreover, hangovers are not associated with cravings, but withdrawal often is.

 Managing Alcohol Withdrawal Symptoms at Home

-Unfortunately, there are no shortcuts or home remedies for alcohol withdrawal properly.
-However, the severity of symptoms may be managed with the following tips:
+Unfortunately, there are no shortcuts or home remedies for alcohol withdrawal.
+However, the severity of symptoms may be managed regardless of where you detox with the following tips:

-• Hydrate: Drinking a sports drink can keep you hydrated while preventing electrolyte deficiency and low blood sugar, both of which contribute to symptom severity.
+• Hydrate: Drinking a sports drink can keep you hydrated while preventing electrolyte deficiency and low blood sugar, which contribute to symptom severity.

 • Take a cool shower: As anyone who has taken a cold shower knows, focusing on anything beyond the immediate physical sensation is difficult.
 A cool or cold shower can help reset your physical and emotional state.